DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 How to Prevent Accidents

-Being strong and well-trained will give you a fighting chance against tough terrain and a spill every now and then.
+Being strong and well-trained will give you a fighting chance against tough terrain and occasional spills.

 Strength training is essential to keep runners strong and injury-free.

-In addition to strengthening your joints and muscles, it also improves your mobility, coordination, agility, and flexibility.
+In addition to strengthening your muscles, it also improves your mobility, coordination, agility, and flexibility and protects your joints.

-This means you’ll be able to dodge that root you saw at the last minute, or anticipate a potentially hard fall and readjust your footing just in the knick of time.
+This means you’ll be able to dodge that root you saw at the last minute or anticipate a potentially hard fall and readjust your footing just in the nick of time.

-If you stop giving your body what it needs to see this challenge through, you put yourself in danger of hitting the wall.
+If you stop giving your body the energy it needs to overcome this challenge, you risk hitting the wall.
 Once you hit that wall, it’s very difficult to make a comeback.

-Without energy, there is no way your body will be able to continue pushing.
+Without energy, there is no way your body will be able to continue pushing and get you through your race.

 How to Prevent Hitting the Wall